À La Becasse: Architecture

-The building at 9–11 Rue de Tabora is an eclectic-style townhouse constructed in 1892.
+The building is an eclectic-style town house constructed in 1892.
 It consists of five storeys and one bay under a gabled roof.
 The cement-rendered façade is marked with faux-jointing, string courses, and continuous window frames.
 A wooden oriel window with panels and a cornice interrupted by a pediment dominates the upper levels, while the top floor features a wide arched glass door with French balcony and a matching two-light window framed by pilaster strips.

 The ground and mezzanine floors were later adapted for commercial use.
-The rear section of the property provides access to À la Bécasse, which retains an older core structure with a brick and stone gabled façade.
-This part was restored in 1929 by architect Léon Janlet, including the addition of a stepped gable inscribed with the years 1877–1977 and a redesigned interior.
+The rear section of the property provides access to the café, which retains an older core structure with a brick and stone gabled façade.
+This part was restored in 1929 by the architect Léon Janlet, including the addition of a stepped gable inscribed with the years 1877–1977 and a redesigned interior.